Azure/k8s-bake/README.md

 # Kubernetes bake action
 Use this action to bake manifest file to be used for deployments using helm2, kustomize or kompose

-Assumes that the deployment target K8s cluster context was set earlier in the workflow by using either Azure/aks-set-context or Azure/k8s-set-context

 Sets output variable 'manifestsBundle' which contains the location of the manifest bundles created by bake action